 - What Is a Gantt Chart?
+Definition & History

 - Gantt Chart Example

-- How to Create a Gantt Chart
+- Gantt Chart Template

-- What Is Gantt Chart Software?
+- What Is a Gantt Chart Used For?

-- How Is a Gantt Chart Used on a Project?
+- What Is a Gantt Chart Software?

 - Must-Have Gantt Chart Software Features

-- Gantt Chart Tips
+- Gantt Chart Video for Beginners

 - Gantt Chart FAQs

 What Is a Gantt Chart?
+Definition & History

 The Gantt chart was created by Henry Gantt in the early 20th century to improve project planning, scheduling and tracking by illustrating completed work compared to planned work.
-Today, project managers and team members use Gantt charts to plan projects, allocate resources and track progress with just one project management chart.
+Today, project managers and team members use Gantt charts to plan projects, create a project schedule, allocate resources and track progress with just one project management tool.

 Gantt Chart Example

-Here is an example of a Gantt chart made with project management software.
-On the left side, there’s a list of tasks.
-These tasks are grouped into phases and include details such as percent complete, estimated duration and due dates.
+Here’s a Gantt chart example made with project management software.
+On the left side, there’s a list of tasks for a manufacturing project.
+The tasks on this Gantt chart sample are grouped into phases and include details such as percent complete, estimated duration and due dates.

 - What the project tasks are